Holy Roman Empire: Hohenstaufen dynasty

-The Hohenstaufen-ruled Holy Roman Empire and Kingdom of Sicily at its greatest extent under Frederick II.
-Imperial and directly held Hohenstaufen lands in the Empire are shown in bright yellow.

 When the Salian dynasty ended with Henry V's death in 1125, the princes chose not to elect the next of kin, but rather Lothair III, the moderately powerful but already old duke of Saxony.
 When he died in 1137, the princes again aimed to check royal power; accordingly they did not elect Lothair's favoured heir, his son-in-law, Henry the Proud of the Welf family, but Conrad III of the Hohenstaufen family, the grandson of Emperor Henry IV and nephew of Emperor Henry V. This led to over a century of strife between the two houses.
 Conrad ousted the Welfs from their possessions, but after his death in 1152, his nephew Frederick Barbarossa succeeded him and made peace with the Welfs, restoring his cousin Henry the Lion to his – albeit diminished – possessions.

 The Hohenstaufen rulers increasingly lent land to "ministeriales", formerly non-free servicemen, who Frederick hoped would be more reliable than dukes.
 Initially used mainly for war services, this new class of people would form the basis for the later knights, another basis of imperial power.
 A further important constitutional move at Roncaglia was the establishment of a new peace mechanism for the entire empire, the Landfrieden, with the first imperial one being issued in 1103 under Henry IV at Mainz.
 This was an attempt to abolish private feuds, between the many dukes and other people, and to tie the emperor's subordinates to a legal system of jurisdiction and public prosecution of criminal acts – a predecessor of the modern concept of rule of law.
 Another new concept of the time was the systematic founding of new cities by the emperor and by the local dukes.
 These were partly a result of the explosion in population; they also concentrated economic power at strategic locations.
 Before this, cities had only existed in the form of old Roman foundations or older bishoprics.
 Cities that were founded in the 12th century include Freiburg, possibly the economic model for many later cities, and Munich.

 Frederick Barbarossa was crowned emperor in 1155.
 He emphasized the "Romanness" of the empire, partly in an attempt to justify the power of the emperor independent of the (now strengthened) pope.
 An imperial assembly at the fields of Roncaglia in 1158 reclaimed imperial rights in reference to Justinian I's Corpus Juris Civilis.
 Imperial rights had been referred to as regalia since the Investiture Controversy but were enumerated for the first time at Roncaglia.
 This comprehensive list included public roads, tariffs, coining, collecting punitive fees, and the seating and unseating of office-holders.
 These rights were now explicitly rooted in Roman law, a far-reaching constitutional act.